-In Ohio, adults looking to earn their high school equivalency diplomas have two options, the GED® test, and the HiSET® exam.
+In Ohio, adults looking to earn their high school equivalency diplomas have two options, the GED® test and the HiSET® exam.

-Both exams provide adults who could not finish their high school education with the opportunity to get hold of an equivalent educational degree.
+Both exams provide adults who could not finish their high school education with the opportunity to get a hold of an equivalent educational degree.

-GED testing includes taking four entirely computer-based subtests whereas the HiSET exam has five subtests that can be taken on a computer or on paper.
+GED testing includes taking four entirely computer-based subtests, whereas the HiSET exam has five subtests that can be taken on a computer or on paper.

 Ohio Practice Test

 Question 1 of 20.

 Where can a description of U.S. citizens’ civil liberties be found?